 I always had a deep connection with nature.
 I love to adore its magic.
 In the afternoon while, I was lying down to relieve myself from the nagging leg cramps.
 I looked outside the window, and it just turned me on.
 I took my phone and recorded my notes.
 Words just flew while I gazed at the falling snow—something like cotton candy or maybe just a bunch of cotton balls shredded into pieces.
 Mother Nature gave us another chance to witness her glory in the middle of March.

 I read the poem to my son, and he suggested I should publish it.
-I then remembered Spillword, my friend had spoken about.
-I created an account and sent them my story along with my bio.
+Then I remembered Spillword, my friend had spoken about it.
+I created an account and sent them my peom along with my bio.
 Two days ago, I received an email saying they received my request and would be publishing it on March 21, 2022.
 I can't tell you how it feels—when you put your heart into creating something, and someone on the other side hears the tune.
-It was that moment for me.
-It's like getting a stamp on your papers, APPROVED.
+It was that kind of moment for me.
+It's like getting a stamp on your papers-APPROVED.

 So, here it is, my first poem published on a platform.
 I hope to try my hands on poetry once in a while and see how it goes.